 That’s why having a great-looking nose is so important to many people and why rhinoplasty remains one of the most popular plastic surgery procedures.
 If you’re not happy with the way your nose looks, North Texas Plastic Surgery is here to help.
-If you're in the Dallas area, please call 817-416-8080 to schedule a free consultation at our office in Southlake or Plano.
+Please call 817-416-8080 to schedule a free consultation at one of our offices in Dallas, Southlake or Plano, Texas.

 Why Have Rhinoplasty?

 If you’re dissatisfied with how your nose looks, a rhinoplasty is a great option.
 It’s the only way to truly change the appearance of your nose, and because the nose is such a central feature, this single operation can alter and improve the look of your whole face.

 Being unhappy with your appearance can affect many aspects of your life, especially your confidence and self-esteem.
 Unfortunately, friends and family often dismiss these concerns, unable to understand the effect that the look of your nose might have on you.
 But your concerns are valid.
 Having a rhinoplasty to improve the shape or size of your nose can change your life by giving you a boost in self-esteem and confidence.

 The benefits of rhinoplasty come in two different categories:

 - Aesthetic benefits — These relate to the way you look.

 - Medical benefits — These typically relate to your breathing.